6. Administering EHF

 - The maximum length of the award will not exceed the end of the financial year in which the award is given.

-18.104.22.168 Overpaid EHF awards will generally be recovered directly from the council taxpayers Council Tax account, increasing the amount of Council Tax due and payable.
+188.8.131.52 Overpaid EHF awards will generally be recovered directly from the Council Taxpayers Council Tax account, increasing the amount of Council Tax due and payable.

-22.214.171.124 We will notify the outcome of each application in writing.
-The notification will include the reason for the decision and advise the council taxpayer of their appeal rights.
+184.108.40.206 EDDC will notify the outcome of each application in writing.
+The notification will include the reason for the decision and advise the Council Taxpayer of their appeal rights.

 3.8 Publicity of discretionary reductions and discounts

-3.8.1 The revenues and benefits service will publicise this policy and will work with interested parties to achieve the stated outcomes.
-A copy of this policy will be made available for inspection.
+3.8.1 The Revenues and Benefits Service will publicise this policy and will work with interested parties to achieve the stated outcomes.
+A copy of this policy will be made available for inspection and will be published on EDDC’s website.

 3.9 Right to appeal